Use Of GPS Receivers

 best known are produced by Garmin and their former basic model, the Geko, which I

 have used for years, is shown in the

 picture below.
 It is about the size of a mobile phone and cost me about £80

 from Amazon.
-This has now been superceded by the Garmin eTrex.
 With greater expense, you can now get

 sophisticated receivers which include built in